nick-coury/3700transportFinal/README.md

 ## Challenges

 Our biggest challenge in this assignment was catching dropped packets.
+We found this particularly hard because it made us question our implementation of selective acks.

 ## Program Features